IEA collaborates with APEC economies

 19 June 2010

-Mr. Tanaka also visited the Prototype Fast Breeder Reactor, Monju, which recently restarted operation after shut down of 14 years.
-He also test drived the latest models of advanced vehicles.
+Mr. Tanaka also visited the Prototype Fast Breeder Reactor, Monju, which recently restarted operation after a 14-year shutdown.
+He also test-drove the latest models of advanced vehicles.

 Browse IEA news by topic: